top of page

 Image of a medieval manuscript

-““The Bokes Duelle’: John Gower’s Poetics of Futurity and the Development of the Late Medieval Archive,” Studies in the Age of Chaucer, Vol. 47 (forthcoming 2025).
+““The Bokes Duelle’: John Gower’s Poetics of Futurity and the Development of the Late Medieval Archive,” Studies in the Age of Chaucer, Vol. 47 (2025).

 Relational Virginity and Nonbinary Gender: La vie de sainte Euphrosine and La vie de saint Alexis,Journal of Medieval Religious Cultures, Vol. 50, Issue 2 (June 2024): 139-158.

-At UVA, I taught a variety of courses, from first year writing to survey course discussion sections and medieval literature seminars.
+I have taught a variety of courses, from first year writing to survey courses and medieval literature seminars.
 My full CV is available upon request.

 No Collections Here